GalienCodes/CPA/README.md

 # CPA
-This is CPA's alliance website that display the diffrent partners
+This is CPI's alliance website that display the diffrent partners and also displays all necessary informations about CPA